scalameta/nvim-metals/README.md

 ![nvim-metals logo](https://i.imgur.com/7gqEQOi.png)
 # nvim-metals

-nvim-metals is a plugin built to provide a better experience while using Metals, the Scala Language Server, with Neovim's built-in [LSP support](https://neovim.io/doc/user/lsp.html).
+nvim-metals is a Lua plugin built to provide a better experience while using Metals, the Scala Language Server, with Neovim's built-in [LSP support](https://neovim.io/doc/user/lsp.html).
 This plugin provides the necessary commands you'll need to develop with nvim and Metals.
-This extension also implements many of the custom Metals LSP extensions that will give you a much richer experience than just using Metals with the default nvim-lspconfig setup, as well as automatically setting all of the correct `init_options`.
+This extension also implements many of the custom Metals LSP extensions that will give you a much richer experience than just using Metals with the default [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) setup, as well as automatically setting all of the correct `init_options`.

 _NOTE:_ Keep in mind that the level of support is rapidly changing, there are bugs, missing features, and some of this is is changing daily,